 Interdisciplinary Masters which take a challenging look at how different factors and forces impact on organisational life.

-The three full-time Masters courses offered by the Department of Organisation, Work and Technology reflect different aspects of the Department's interdisciplinary areas of focus.
+The four full-time Masters courses offered by the Department of Organisation, Work and Technology reflect different aspects of the Department's interdisciplinary areas of focus.
 In all cases, the courses draw on the latest research being undertaken by staff and encourage a very reflective, and critical, approach to contemporary management and organisational practices.

 A few of the reasons why Lancaster stands out from the rest.